-Not satisfied with being responsible for one of the best Iphones on the market, Apple launched Apple Pay earlier this year; it’s innovative mobile payment method.
+Not satisfied with being responsible for one of the best Iphones on the market, Apple launched Apple Pay earlier this year; it’s innovative mobile payment method which we’ve already seen adopted at our London coworking locations.
 So, is this the end of cash payments for good?

 If you flipped back even five years it would seem unimaginable to think that one day you could pay in store for a loaf of bread using a mobile phone, but, you can.
 Apple pay was launched in the UK in July 2015 to more than 250 000 payment terminals and that figure is now rising as more and more banks and businesses get on board with Apple’s Pay revolution.